choderalab/wetlab-protocols/cellfree.md

 - Centrifuge crude lysate at 12,000rcf for 10 min
 - Pre-incubate mixture at 37C for 30 min
 - Store aliquots at -80C

+## Cell-free protein production:
+This section pertains directly to producing protein once all other components are made.

+- Aliquot expression buffer into reaction vessels
+   - Should these be 1mL in 1.5mL?
+The only cited quantity was in 15uL
+- Add 6.7 μg/mL of DNA of expression construct
+- Incubate at 37C for 180min
+   - The references cite methods to extend this, which may prove useful.
+- Purify protein using relevant technique.

 # Citations